top-quarks/top-quarks/README.md

 python3 train.py

-Expect a lot of ugly output. train.py will overwrite the old training in trained/pair_logreg3
+Expect a lot of ugly output, rm fails are expected. train.py will overwrite the old training in trained/pair_logreg3